vsvishak9/zephyr-threads/README.md

     pip install west
     west init .
     west update

+Now copy the folder in this repository in zephyr subfolder inside workspace.
-replace "name of project" with the folder name wich u have to compile.
+Replace "name of project" with the folder name wich u have to compile.

     west build -p -b native_posix <name of project>
     west build -t run